Introduction

 18 Then Jehu gathered all the people and said to them, “Ahab served Baal a little; Jehu will serve him much.
 19 Now, summon all the prophets of Baal, all his worshipers and all his priests; let no one be missing, for I have a great sacrifice for Baal; whoever is missing shall not live.”
 But Jehu did it in cunning, so that he might destroy the worshipers of Baal.
 20 And Jehu said, “Sanctify a solemn assembly for Baal.”
 And they proclaimed [it].
 21 Then Jehu sent throughout Israel and all the worshipers of Baal came, so that there was not a man left who did not come.
 And when they went into the house of Baal, the house of Baal was filled from one end to the other.
 22 He said to the one who [was] in charge of the wardrobe, “Bring out garments for all the worshipers of Baal.”
 So he brought out garments for them.
 23 Jehu went into the house of Baal with Jehonadab the son of Rechab; and he said to the worshipers of Baal, “Search and see that there is here with you none of the servants of the LORD, but only the worshipers of Baal.”
 24 Then they went in to offer sacrifices and burnt offerings.
 Now Jehu had stationed for himself eighty men outside, and he had said, “The one who permits any of the men whom I bring into your hands to escape shall give up his life in exchange.”
 25 Then it came about, as soon as he had finished offering the burnt offering, that Jehu said to the guard and to the royal officers, “Go in, kill them; let none come out.”
 And they killed them with the edge of the sword; and the guard and the royal officers threw [them] out, and went to the inner room of the house of Baal.
 26 They brought out the [sacred] pillars of the house of Baal and burned them.
 27 They also broke down the [sacred] pillar of Baal and broke down the house of Baal, and made it a latrine to this day.
 28 Thus Jehu eradicated Baal out of Israel.

-Jehu now focuses on the idolatrous worship of Baal.
-Here he does again what is good, according to the instruction of the LORD who has said that every idolatry must be cut off from the land (Deu 13:12-18).
-Only Jehu works in cunning.
-That is not the work of the LORD.
-It is a representation of the situation whereby it seems that the lie promotes God’s work (cf. Rom 3:8).
+Jehu then goes to focus on the idolatrous worship of Baal.
+He continued to do well, according to the instruction of the LORD who had said that every idol must be cut off from the land (Deu 13:12-18).
+Only Jehu worked deceitfully.
+That cannot be the work of the LORD.
+It was a representation of the situation whereby it seems that the lie promoted God’s work (cf. Rom 3:8).
 God never uses man’s lie to maintain His truth as truth.
-What a contrast with Elijah who did everything in public (1Kgs 18:21-24,30).
-Also in this part we see that Jehu acts more out of the ‘anti-Ahab’ thought than out of the ‘pro-LORD’ thought.
+What a contrast with Elijah who did everything openly (1Kgs 18:21-24,30).
+Also in this part we see that Jehu acted more out of ‘anti-Ahab’ thinking than out of the ‘pro-LORD’ thought.

-He frames the case in such a way that there is no reference to the will of the LORD.
+He framed the case in such a way that there was no reference to the will of the LORD.
 Imagine that the Name of the LORD would be mentioned.
-Then the idolaters would immediately smell danger and his plan would fall to pieces.
-His plan works.
+Then the idolaters would immediately smell danger and his plan would have fallen to pieces.
+His plan worked.
 “All the worshipers of Baal came.”
-Possibly under the good influence of Jehonadab, who is present here, he ensures that no servant of the LORD can be found among the worshipers of Baal.
-Every worshiper of Baal must dress with the clothing of Baal.
-Thus every worshiper of Baal becomes known.
-Jehu lets an inspection be carried out to see if there is not inadvertently one of the servants of the LORD among the idolaters.
+Possibly under the good influence of Jehonadab, who was present there, he ensured that no servant of the LORD could be found among the worshipers of Baal.
+Every worshiper of Baal had to dress with the clothing of Baal.
+Thus every worshiper of Baal was identified.
+Jehu let an inspection be carried out to see if there was not inadvertently one of the servants of the LORD among the idolaters.

-If all worshipers of Baal and only worshipers of Baal are in the house of Baal, all these worshipers offer “sacrifices and burnt offerings”.
-After they have made their sacrifices, Jehu sends the men he has prepared and instructed, inside, with the instruction to kill every worshiper of Baal.
-His language is also threatening.
-Anyone who lets someone escape will have to pay for it with their own lives.
+When all and only the worshipers of Baal were in the house of Baal, they offered “sacrifices and burnt offerings”.
+After all the sacrifices had been offered, men prepared and instructed to kill every worshiper of Baal were sent inside by Jehu.
+His language was also threatening.
+Anyone who allowed someone to escape would have to pay for it with their own lives.

-The men of Jehu execute their task thoroughly.
-All those who are in the house of Baal are killed.
+The men of Jehu executed their task thoroughly.
+All those in the house of Baal were killed.
 The bodies are thrown out.
-Then everything devoted to Baal is destroyed.
-Baal’s house is demolished and turned into a latrine, the most despicable place in the city.
+Then everything devoted to Baal was destroyed.
+Baal’s house was demolished and turned into a latrine, the most despicable place in the city.

-The result is impressive.
-It is a good result, but obtained by bad methods.
+The result was impressive.
+It was a good result, but obtained by bad methods.
 In the ways of God, the end does not justify the means.
 The means must also be in accordance with His Word.
 We must fight lawfully (2Tim 2:5).
-Jehu is not committing murder here.
-What he does is to execute idolaters by the command of God.
-Only the method he uses is false.
+Jehu did not commit murder here.
+What he did was executing idolaters by the command of God.
+Only the method he used was false.
 The Spirit will never urge anyone to bring people together under the pretext of making a sacrifice to the idols.

 29 - 33 Reward and Punishment